hashicorp/terraform-provider-google/website/docs/r/cloudbuild_trigger.html.markdown

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.

+The `trigger_template` block supports:

+* `project_id` -
+  (Optional)
+  ID of the project that owns the Cloud Source Repository.
+If omitted, the project ID requesting the build is assumed.

+* `repo_name` -
+  (Optional)
+  Name of the Cloud Source Repository.
+If omitted, the name "default" is assumed.

+* `dir` -
+  (Optional)
+  Directory, relative to the source root, in which to run the build.
+  This must be a relative path.
+If a step's dir is specified and is an absolute path, this value is ignored for that step's execution.

+* `branch_name` -
+  (Optional)
+  Name of the branch to build.
+Exactly one a of branch name, tag, or commit SHA must be provided.
+  This field is a regular expression.

+* `tag_name` -
+  (Optional)
+  Name of the tag to build.
+Exactly one of a branch name, tag, or commit SHA must be provided.
+  This field is a regular expression.

+* `commit_sha` -
+  (Optional)
+  Explicit commit SHA to build.
+Exactly one of a branch name, tag, or commit SHA must be provided.

 The `build` block supports: